AristurtleDev/monogame-aseprite-docs/docs/quick-start/create-spritesheet.md

         _spriteBatch.End();
     }
 }
 ```

 :::tip

-For more information on the `SpriteSheet` class, see the [SpriteSheet Guide]
+For more information on the `SpriteSheet` class, including creating one manually without an `AsepriteFile`, see the [SpriteSheet Guide]

 :::